Applicants must be the child of one of the following

-The Marine Corps Scholarship Foundation administers scholarship programs of several Marine Corps associations that offer scholarships to the grandchildren of their members.
-To qualify a student must provide proof* of their grandparent’s membership in one of the following associations AND meet the established eligibility criteria.
+The Marine Corps Scholarship Foundation administers programs for several Marine Corps associations that offer scholarships to the grandchildren of their members.
+To qualify, students must provide proof* of their grandparents’ membership in one of the following associations AND meet the established eligibility criteria set forth by the Scholarship Foundation (see above).
 There are no exceptions.
-These programs receive limited funding and all that apply may not receive a scholarship award.
+These programs receive limited funding and not all who apply will receive a scholarship award.

 - 4th Marine Division Association of WWII

 *Proof of membership can include: membership card, roster list, letter from the association indicating membership.